ResetXPDR/MSFS_AutoFPS/README.md

     - Resets TLOD, Clouds, Auto Target FPS and graphics mode detection to initial state.
     - Useful to reinitialise and recommence the seek process for TLOD Min/Top + should conditions change significantly from what they were on initial start-up.
     - Can be activated by pressing ALT-R while the app has the focus, making it suitable to be assigned as a VR-friendly voice command with an app like VoiceAttack.
-  - Flight type - VFR or IFR
+  - Flight type - VFR or IFR (non-expert mode), 4 additional user profiles (expert mode)
     - In non-expert mode, VFR will use higher minimum and maximum TLODs and a lower TLOD base altitude than IFR to account for the greater performance expectation that GA flights in rural areas will have.
-    - Use the -ifr and -vfr command line arguments for the app to force the use of the respective flight profile on app start up.
+    - Use the -ifr and -vfr, or -user1 through -user4 in expert mode, command line arguments for the app to force the use of the respective flight profile on app start up.
-    - Expert mode will default to similar settings differences, however the settings for each flight type are fully customisable and will save to and restore from separate profiles for VFR and IFR.
+    - Expert mode will default to similar settings differences, however the settings for each flight type are fully customisable and will save to and restore from separate profiles.
-    - On the ground, TLOD will be locked to either a pre-determined (non-expert) or user-selectable (expert) TLOD Min.
+    - On the ground, TLOD will be locked to either a pre-determined (non-expert) or user-selectable (expert) TLOD Min/Base.
     - Once in the air and above either a pre-determined (non-expert) or user-selectable (expert) TLOD base altitude, TLOD will be allowed to change to the lower of either the schedule based on your TLODs, FPS sensitivity/tolerance and average descent rate settings or what your current performance dictates.
-    - Once above a calculated altitude band above the the TLOD base altitude, the app priority will change from TLOD to FPS.
+    - In FPS sensitivity/tolerance modes, once above a calculated altitude band above the the TLOD base altitude, the app priority will change from TLOD to FPS.
-    - On descent your TLOD will progressively work its way down to TLOD Min by the TLOD base altitude.
+    - On descent your TLOD will progressively work its way down to TLOD Min/Base by the TLOD base altitude.
   - Use Expert Options
     - Non-Expert Mode (unchecked and default)
       - Allows the app to use default settings in conjunction with your chosen target FPS that should produce good automated FPS tracking, provided you have set reasonable MSFS TLOD, OLOD and Cloud settings and a realistic FPS target within your system's performance capability.